Frequently Asked Questions

 Q: How many sessions until my dog is “perfect”?

 Every dog is different, and my role is to teach you how to work with your dog.
-Because progress depends on both your dog’s learning and your consistency at home, I can’t promise a set number of sessions.
+Because progress depends on both your dog’s learning and your consistency at home, I can’t promise a set number of sessions — but I can give you a structure that makes every session count.

 You’re also welcome to book a free consult call before committing, where we’ll talk through your goals and the best options for your situation.